-Con Contracting & Post-Delegation 24.
-The Base gTLD Registry Agreement should also apply to closed generic gTLDs.
-24.a.
-This agreement can be supplemented by an additional Specification documenting the unique terms, conditions, commitments and obligations specific to closed generic gTLDs.
+Contracting & Post-Delegation 24.
+The Base gTLD Registry Agreement should also apply to closed generic gTLDs. the unique terms, conditions, commitments and obligations specific to cle generic gTLDs.
+In this regard, it may be helpful to look to the developme purpose of Specification 13 as a guide for a Specification that applies to This agreement can be supplemented by an additional Specification documenting the unique terms, conditions, commitments and obligations specific to closed generic gTLDs.
 In this regard, it may be helpful to look to the development and purpose of Specification 13 as a guide for a Specification that applies to closed generic gTLDs.
 The New gTLD Registry Code of Conduct (Specification 9) FAQs document may also be helpful.